 This word is a packed bit data structure that direct PE operations specific to this CDP.
-The following bits are defined by the user.
+The user defines the following bits.

 Bit 1: Injection Error on Transmit Message On/Off: W

 1=Injection Error on Transmit Message.
 This bit is set to one by the user to direct the PE to allow error injection on the Data Words of a transmit message (BC or RT).
 If this bit is off, then the PE will not injection errors even if their respective encoding bits are set.
 The error encoding bits are the 16 MSB of every 32-bit Data Word of a CDP.
 Subsequent paragraphs of this section detail these bits.
 Command and Status Word error injection is encoded by their respective BC or RT Control Blocks.
 Command and Status Words in CDPs are monitor values only.